steve-a-edwards/admin-services-bash/README.md

 Sample DataPower CLI scripts to demonstrate transferring files (e.g. keys and certs), from an external server to a DataPower domain.

-Author: Steve Edwards, IBM DataPower Specialist
+Author: Steve Edwards, IBM DataPower Specialist (2017-08-05)
-Date  : 2017-08-05